isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

-This objective aims to find better actions (policy objective) while estimating the value of the action across various states (value function), all while maintaining a level of randomness (entropy bonus) to ensure exploration of all possibilities.
+This objective aims to find better actions (policy objective) while estimating the value of the action across various states (value function), all while maintaining a level of randomness (entropy bonus) to ensure the exploration of all possibilities.

 # **The Algorithm**

-The algorithm initiates with random selected $\theta$­~0~ values for the policy and value network parameters.
+The algorithm initiates with randomly selected $\theta$­~0~ values for the policy and value network parameters.
 The process continues through several iterations until the policy converges.
 In each cycle, actions are chosen from the policy at random, rewards are received, and states